 \section{Global Symmetries in Chern-Simons Theories}

-\\ Let us first discuss the global symmetries in the bulk theory after the ensemble average.
-The bulk is an Abelian $\U(1)^{p+q}$ Chern-Simons theory whose action is given by \footnote{This theory has been studied intensively in condensed matter physics, see e.g.\ \cite{Lu:2012dt}.}
+We first consider global symmetries in 3D Chern-Simons theories.
+The relevance of such theories to our discussion is that the bulk duals of the ensemble-averaged CFTs are exotic theories of quantum gravity defined by a particular sum over geometries.
+This is elucidated in the subsequent section, but for now we note that each geometry supports a theory that appears, \textit{perturbatively}, to be an Abelian $\U(1)^{p+q}$ Chern-Simons theory whose action is given by \footnote{This theory has been studied intensively in condensed matter physics, see e.g.\ \cite{Lu:2012dt}.}